rebotnix/raypackSuite/README.md

 also the latest YASM.
 These tools are only for ARM based CPU Architecture, it may work with X86 / 64 Bit as well.

 Please also make sure that you have Nvidia CUDA SDK, LibAV Libs, OpenSSL installed properly.

+If you need custom development, patent clearing help or other support, please contact us: http://connectlounge.de/contact-us-2/?lang=en